 This step by step guide should give you the most important information you need to start becoming a programmer.
 It outlines some of the different jobs available for programmers, some of the most popular languages for beginners to learn, and a range of other things that will be useful to you as you start to code.

 Remember, anyone can learn to code.
 The hardest part is getting started, so choose an online course and dip your toes in today.
 Can't buy a course at the moment?
 Apply for a scholarship for online IT courses.
-You won’t look back – trust me!
+You won’t look back - trust me!